TaskarCenterAtUW/TDEI-gtfs-csv-validator/README.md

 ## Testing the script
 Tests for the scripts are available in the github repo.
 There are two primary sets of tests - tests to test flex releases (test_flex.py) and tests to test pathways releases (test_pathways.py).
 These tests use the files which can be found in the test_files subdirectory of the tests directory.
 You can run without modification or modify to test different files.

+###To use the tests:
+clone from this repo: https://github.com/TaskarCenterAtUW/TDEI-gtfs-csv-validator create and activate a virtual environment install dependencies from requirements.txt then run either test_flex.py or test_pathways.py - they should run without modification

 ## Code structure
 The structure is that the gtfs csv files are read into a sqlite database - the load into